StevenMDixon/IJScript/Readme.md

 This entire repo was inspired by code golf and code wars.
 If you don't know what code golf is check out this link [code golf](https://dev.to/healeycodes/answered-what-the-heck-is-code-golf-48pi).
 It is worth noting that this entire idea is a subset of Code golfing because it relies on the same core idea.

-What does the **I** stand for in IJS?
+What does the ***I*** stand for in IJS?
 Incomprehensible, indecipherable or inconceivable.

 ## :dart: The Goal of IJS

 Create a system of writing the most unreadable code possible.
 Random Coding challenges will be used as examples to show of the progression of the system.
-If you cannot follow along or are having trouble reading the code check out the [Tips page](Tips.md) or the the [Process page](Process.md) to find out how to write IJS.
+If you cannot follow along or are having trouble reading the code that's the whole point.
+Check out the [Tips page](Tips.md) or the the [Process page](Process.md) to find out how to write IJS.

 ## :art: The Methodology